 But back to our hero.
 By tracking the progression of this disease in individual trees and the forest as a whole, Jordan will be able to extract data about natural resistance of specific species to Phytophthora cinnamomi, while monitoring the forest’s overall health.
 If natural resistance within the forest is discovered, it may provide the clue for developing a tree vaccine.
 If the vaccine is administered in time, it may just save some of California’s most beautiful trees.
 (This is how scientists have been working to prevent the spread of Dutch Elm Disease!)

 Of course, shadowing Jordan for the day wasn’t all work!
 The Crystal Springs watershed is teeming with wildlife.
 We found three deer skeletons in various states of decomposition and we watched a burrowing mole dig for grubs.
 Other wildlife sightings included an owl, a newt, a frog, a giant millipede, live deer, and humans on a nature walk.
 Jordan also introduced me to a variety of beautiful tree fungi, including the red belt conk and the turkey tail.
 In fact, within minutes of being on the trail, Jordan had me sniffing various leaves and nibbling on chocolate-covered coffee beans he had found in his jacket, left over from his last expedition.

 So, reader, next time you go backpacking or camping, take a few minutes to stop and think about all of the great work scientists have done to keep our forests healthy.
 And hey, while you’re at it, hug one of those giant, wooden beauties, and let it know you care, that you support its life or death struggle against Phytophthora.
+Be sure to be safe in the wild and gear up, if you need a place to start check out gearhungry.com.
 Then, when you’re done walking and hugging, please don’t forget to clean the dirt off your boots and help prevent the spread of soil-borne tree pathogens!